MikeGriffinReborn/EntitySpaces/README.md

 ## InnerJoin, RightJoin, LeftJoin, CrossJoin, and FullJoin

-The sample below demonstrates a self join on the Employees table which is looking for all employees with an 'a' in their last name who have people reporting to them.
+The sample below demonstrates a self join on the Employees table which is looking for all employees whose Supervisor has an 'a' in their last name.
 Kind of silly but it shows off the syntax.

 ```c#
 EmployeesCollection coll = new EmployeesQuery("e", out var e)   // Employees